rodolfoalmeid/harvester-certification/README.md

 Inside that directory we will have 4 files.
 + 2 images (ipxe-x86_64.efi and undionly.kpxe)
 + two configuration files (ipxe-boot and ipxe-boot-efi)

+### Cluster Metrics Display
+In newer versions this is not enabled by default and must be enabled inside Addons section.
+The metrics from main dashboard are provided by Grafana.
+All data is collected by Prometheus and displayed in Grafana.

+### VM Backup Target
+Harvester provides a backup and restore functionality for VMs.
+The backup targer can be either NFS server or an S3 bucket.
+The backup target functionality is inherited from the backup feature of the embedded Longhorn cluster.

+> Restore to New Cluster
+> +